-Trash and floatables are unsightly and require extensive costs in hard dollars and labor by the River Authority and other local government agencies along with community volunteers to remove trash by hand.
-Trash and floatables also have adverse impacts on aquatic and riparian habitats and impede recreational use of local parks and waterways.
+Trash is unsightly and requires extensive budget funds and labor from the River Authority and other local government agencies along with community volunteers to remove trash by hand.
+Trash also has adverse impacts on aquatic and riparian habitats and impede recreational use of local parks and waterways.

 The River Authority’s work to mitigate future threats to our waterways is more critical than ever as communities within the basin are growing rapidly – the population in the San Antonio region is anticipated to increase by over 1 million people by 2040.
 In a region whose history and culture are linked to its natural resources, protecting area creeks and rivers as we grow demonstrates stewardship for these vital resources.

-To proactively address the threats to creeks and rivers from trash and floatables throughout the San Antonio River Basin, the River Authority has recently launched a new public outreach initiative related to trash.
-The River Authority intends to use this new initiative to educate the communities throughout the basin and encourage citizens to take a pledge to help keep area creeks and rivers clean by not littering and picking up trash when they see it on the ground, whether in their neighborhood or at area parks and parking lots.
-So, take the pledge today , and “Don’t Let Litter Trash Your River.”
+To proactively address the threats to creeks and rivers from trash throughout the San Antonio River Basin, the River Authority launched a public outreach initiative related to trash.
+The River Authority intends to use this initiative to educate the communities throughout the basin and encourage citizens to take a pledge to help keep area creeks and rivers clean by not littering and picking up trash when they see it on the ground, whether in their neighborhood or at area parks and parking lots.
+So, take the pledge today, and “Don’t Let Litter Trash Your River.”

 How is this being measured?